Nynxz/3813ICT-Assignment-2/README.md

   - User Registration
   - Returns JWT
  - `(POST) /user/login`
+   - Logs in the user, returning a JWT
  - `(POST) /user/refresh`
+   - Refreshs the users JWT
  - `(POST) /user/update`
+   - Updates the user information
  - `(POST) /user/updateprofilepicture`
+   - Uploads and sets new profile picture for the user, deleting old one the disk

 #### Groups